Introduction Toolbox Home

 Larger Conservation Plantings: Prescribed burning following burn plans is a common practice for larger conservation projects.
 Prescribed burning helps maintain diversity and control woody species after establishment.
 Burning should only be conducted on one-quarter to one-half of large sites each year to minimize impact on insects.
 Patchy burns are ideal to provide areas of refuge for wildlife.
 Burns are often done in the fall or early spring before plants emerge (every 3-5 years) to promote floral diversity and minimize impacts on pollinators.

 Urban Scale Projects: Grazing typically isn't practical for smaller urban projects.
-However, goats are being used in urban areas to control invasive shrubs.
+However, goats are being used in some urban areas to control invasive shrubs.
+University of Minnesota researchers are assessing the impacts of goat grazing on buckthorn.

 Larger Conservation Plantings: Conservation grazing following grazing plans can be used to reduce the percent of cool-season grasses in conservation plantings that can compete with wildflowers.
 The timing and intensity of grazing is important to control target weeds while promoting wildflowers.